 In the southwest, centered around the four corners area of Utah, Colorado, Arizona, and New Mexico, the decor would reflect its history and culture.

 Jennifer Kenson, principal of healthcare interiors at Francis Cauffman (Philadelphia), recommends "indirect or integrated architectural lighting to avoid the harsh effect created by direct downlighting."

 Creating the right ambiance is calming for both staff and patients.

-UC Health (Cincinnati) at the University of Cincinnati, is in the process of building "an all-white tensile mesh of polyester fiber wrapping the east, west, and south exterior of the building and providing diffused, calming lighting throughout the building to address patients' light sensitivities."
+UC Health (Cincinnati) at the University of Cincinnati has recently built "an all-white tensile mesh of polyester fiber wrapping the east, west, and south exterior of the building and providing diffused, calming lighting throughout the building to address patients' light sensitivities."

 In addition, this family member loved the natural light, but also loved the ability to control the room lighting.

 “The best thing about the hospital room where my mom was treated was the lighting,” one family member said.
 “There was lots of natural light, but, more important, we could control the room lighting.
 We could even control different zones in the room, so if my mom was sleeping and I wanted to read, we had options for that.”